-The multiple equilibrium issue was emphasized, in particular, by Benhabib, Schmitt-Grohe, and Uribe (2001b), who showed that under perfect foresight (or rational expectations) this second, unintended, low-inflation steady state not only necessarily exists but also would possess a multiplicity of paths converging to it.
+The multiple equilibrium issue was emphasized, in particular, by Benhabib, Schmitt-Grohé, and Uribe (2001b), who showed that under perfect foresight (or rational expectations [RE]) this second, unintended, low-inflation steady state not only necessarily exists but also would possess a multiplicity of paths converging to it.
 This has been interpreted as implying a significant risk that the economy might follow one of these "liquidity trap" paths.
-However, the analysis of convergence of paths to the low-inflation steady state π_L relies heavily on perfect foresight (or, in stochastic versions, on rational expectations).
+However, the analysis of convergence of paths to the low-inflation steady state $\pi_L$ relies heavily on perfect foresight (or, in stochastic versions, on RE).

-There is a substantial literature that has discussed the plausibility of the economy becoming trapped in a deflationary state, and what macroeconomic policies would be able to avoid or extricate the economy from a liquidity trap.3 The view in Evans, Guse, and Honkapohja (2007), as well as in the earlier paper Evans and Honkapohja (2005), is that the evolution of expectations plays a key role in the dynamics of the economy and that the tools from learning theory are needed for a comprehensive analysis of these issues.
-In this report I outline the reasons for this perspective, the main theoretical results that emerge and the implications for monetary and fiscal policy.
+There is a substantial literature that has discussed the plausibility of the economy becoming trapped in a deflationary state, and what macroeconomic policies would be able to avoid or extricate the economy from a liquidity trap.3 The view in Evans, Guse, and Honkapohja (2007), as well as in the earlier paper Evans and Honkapohja (2005), is that the evolution of expectations plays a key role in the dynamics of the economy and